 Often, the total weight of a crib or other baby item depends on the number of extra features included.
 You want it light enough that it isn’t a hassle to carry around.
 However, you also want your baby to sleep well at night.

 If your little one is not comfortable in their travel crib, nobody is going to get a good night of sleep.
-The mattress thickness and softness affects how comfortable your little one will be.
+The mattress thickness and softness affect how comfortable your little one will be.
 You’ll also want to consider things like airflow and the amount of space that your child will have when they sprawl out.

 As you evaluate the cost of the crib, think about how often you’ll be traveling with your little one and how often the crib will be used.
 For frequent travelers, it might be important to spend more on a model that is going to last longer.
 Something else to consider is how long the model can be used.

-The last thing parents want to do away from home is spend their time getting up and down all night with a cranky baby.
+The last thing parents want to do away from home is spending their time getting up and down all night with a cranky baby.
 With a travel crib, you know your little one is safe and secure all night long.
-As you consider the overall design, think about how comfortable your little one will be in the crib and how long you’ll be able to use it for.
+As you consider the overall design, think about how comfortable your little one will be in the crib and how long you’ll be able to use it.
 Hopefully, this guide has helped you find a crib that makes traveling easier instead of more of a hassle.